Please click on a profile below to expand:

 Correna and her team have achieved a significant number of referrals to the Court of Appeal from the Criminal Case Review Commission and have conducted a large number of successful appeals against conviction and sentence.

-Correna is the secretary of the Criminal Appeal Lawyers Association and a member of the Inside Justice Advisory Panel.
+Correna is the secretary of the Criminal Appeal Lawyers Association.

-Dr Priston is President of the Forensic Science Society.
-During her early career she worked on DNA synthesis in the Nobel Prize winning team at Kings College London.
+Dr Priston is former President of the Forensic Science Society.
+During her early career she worked on DNA synthesis in the Nobel-Prize-winning team at King’s College London.

 She is also a visiting lecturer at King’s College London teaching graduates studying for a Masters degree in Forensic Science and a tutor for the Inner Temple Advocacy Master Class.
 For many years Dr Priston designed and ran training days for Judges of the London Crown Courts, the Court of Appeal and the High Court.

-Dr Priston holds the Freedom of the City of London and in March 1998 was invested with the order of OBE for services to the Home Office.
-She was appointed to the bench at Richmond -upon-Thames magistrates’ court on 2004.
+Dr Priston holds the Freedom of the City of London and in March 1998 was invested with the OBE in 2004.

 In retirement he has continued to be involved with criminal justice issues: he is President of Prisoners Education Trust, has chaired the Criminal Justice Alliance; is a Vice President of Unlock, AMIMB and Tempus Novo; is a Patron of Prisoners Advice Service; and has served as a trustee of the Centre for Crime and Justice Studies and the Howard League for Penal Reform.
 He has been a visiting Professor at Nottingham Law School since 2012.